Luminilion/Visual-Intelligence---Benchmarking-Framework-for-Bad-Weather-Distortion/userguide.md

 ## Pre-requisites for your model

-[TODO: Insert all information on what the user needs to have in its data for the framework to function correctly]

 1. A **requirements file**: A txt file containing all requirements of modules with their versions for the model to run properly.
 Follow the naming convention `*-requirements.txt` where * is the exact name of your candidate model to avoid errors.
 2. A **python run file** that takes 1. the path to the directory of the benchmarking framework dataset,